gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

 ```

 #### Creating a DNSEntry resource explicitly
-It is also possible to create a DNS entry via the kubernetes resource called `DNSEntry`:
+It is also possible to create a DNS entry via the Kubernetes resource called `DNSEntry`:
 ```yaml
 apiVersion: dns.gardener.cloud/v1alpha1
 kind: DNSEntry